Certificate in Digital Media + Design Course Outline

 Drawing + Digital Media

-An introduction to principles and processes of publication design with a focus on a specific audience.
+This is an introduction to principles and processes of publication design with a focus on a specific audience.
 Students will develop an understanding of functionality in graphic design and compositional strategies related to page layout.

 Visual Research Workshop